carlospaz19/crypto_dashboard_app/README.md

 - Carlos Paz Ortega

 Thank you for choosing Crypto Chart as your source for cryptocurrency insights!
 Start exploring the world of cryptocurrencies today!

+PLEASE NOTE: When a graphic is not loaded correctl it is because the API fetch was blocked by CORS policy security.
+In those cases please just wait about 30 seconds and load the page again.
+Thanks!